DASPRiD/Formidable/doc/src/rendering-forms.md

 # Rendering forms manually

-The idea behind Formidable is to give you as much control about the rendering process as possible.
+The idea behind Formidable is to give you as much control over the rendering process as possible.
 The simplest way to approach this is by rendering the form manually, with data retrieved from the form object.
 The first thing to note is that the form itself does not know which fields exists and which don't.
 This means that there is no multi-purpose code which renders out the entire HTML based on a given form object.
 Instead, you have to actually know, which fields exist